ReproducibiliTea-org/reproducibiliTea/_journal-clubs/leiden.md

 ---
+jcid: leiden
 title: Leiden
 host-organisation: Open Science Community Leiden
 host-org-url: https://www.universiteitleiden.nl/open-science-community-leiden
 website:
-signup: join OSCL Teams channel
+signup:
 twitter: LeidenTea
 organisers: [Ricarda Proppert, Myrthe Vel Tromp]
 contact: leidentea@gmail.com
+country: Netherlands
+geolocation: [52.1571485, 4.485209]
 ---
 **About**

 The ReproducibiliTea journal club is a member initiative of the *Open Science Community Leiden (OSCL)*.
 We discuss papers related to open science, replication, and of course reproducibility.
 Our journal club is open to anyone affiliated with Leiden University, no matter their background, discipline, or career status.

 Anyone who’s never heard the term *open science* before is particularly welcome!
-No sign-up needed.
+No sign-up needed - just **join OSCL Teams channel**.

 **Mission**